devsdevera/portfolio/README.md

 # k-Nearest Neighbors (kNN) Classifier

 This program implements the k-nearest neighbors (kNN) algorithm for classification.
-Given a training dataset (wine_train.csv) and a test dataset (wine_test.csv), it calculates the Euclidean distance between each test sample and all training samples, selects the k-nearest neighbors, and assigns the class label by majority voting.
-The program outputs the predicted class labels for the test samples along with their corresponding distances to the nearest neighbors into a CSV file (output.csv).
-Finally, the program evaluates the accuracy of the classification and prints the results.
+Given a training dataset (wine_train.csv) and a test dataset (wine_test.csv), it calculates the Euclidean distance between each test instance and all training instances.
+It selects the k-nearest neighbors, and predicts a class label by majority vote.
+The program outputs the predicted classes alongside the distances to the k-nearest neighbors for all test instances into a CSV file (output.csv).
+Finally, the program evaluates accuracy by comparing predicted class with true class.

 ## Author